 A watercolour illustration of the RNIB Legacy Garden at RHS Flower Show Wentworth Woodhouse.
 It features two lattice pods surrounded by green trees and colourful flowers.
 The setting is designed to be accessible and provide a rich sensory experience.

-The RNIB Legacy Garden celebrates the lasting difference that gifts in Wills make on the lives of blind and partially sighted people.
-This garden was made possible thanks to funds raised by players of People's Postcode Lottery.
-The garden was designed to be welcoming and accessible to everyone.
+The award-winning RNIB Legacy Garden was designed to celebrate the lasting difference that gifts left in Wills to RNIB have on the lives of blind and partially sighted people.

-The RNIB Legacy Garden won a Gold Medal, Best Show Garden, Best Constriction and was Highly Commended for Sustainability.
+The RNIB Legacy Garden won a Gold Medal, Best Show Garden, Best Construction and was Highly Commended for Sustainability.

 The logos of People's Postcode Lottery and Postcode Care Trust.